Merced station (California High-Speed Rail): High-speed rail

 The California High-Speed Rail Authority's February 2016 draft business plan said that the Merced station would not begin service at the same time as the initial San Jose to Bakersfield route in 2025, but would likely open in 2029 instead.
 The Merced City Council vigorously opposed the delay in the station opening, noting that Merced would be a prime area for commuters seeking to use high-speed rail to access jobs in Silicon Valley.
 In response, the April 2016 revisions to the business plan included Merced in the initial construction segment, initially as a single-track spur connecting only to the westbound track to the Bay Area, with buildout of the full Chowchilla Wye happening later.
+By 2024, the expected start of high-speed service at the station had become 2033.

-The station was chosen as the terminus of the Altamont Corridor Express commuter rail extension into Stanislaus and Merced Counties; the siting of ACE platforms will be dependent on the HSR location selection and may also change accordingly.
+The station was chosen as the terminus of the Merced Extension project of Altamont Corridor Express commuter rail to bring passenger rail service into Stanislaus and Merced Counties; the siting of ACE platforms will be dependent on the HSR location selection and may also change accordingly.
 The line is planned to open to the station in 2030.

-Additionally, the San Joaquin Joint Powers Authority has plans to run San Joaquins trains to the station as a feeder line into the Merced to Bakersfield high speed segment.
+Additionally, the San Joaquin Joint Powers Authority has plans to terminate its Gold Runner trains at the station as a feeder line into the Merced to Bakersfield high speed segment.
 A new rail link connecting the BNSF Stockton Subdivision on the north of Merced to the high speed rail station will facilitate the transfer.